Need to Sell Your Property to Buy

 To do so, I usually rely on a set of facts such as but not limited to showing that the house is listed at a price that will allow a quick sale, making sure that the inspections pertaining to your current property have already been done before to list the property.

 This way, the buyers of your home will be fully informed of the physical condition of the property before they write an offer.
 As a result, they will be less likely to perform their own inspections and more likely to remove the condition of the property contingency at the time they will write their offer.

 I will also remind sellers that you are virtually a cash buyer or a buyer with a huge deposit as the proceeds of your sale will be wired directly from your title company to the sellers ‘ title company.

 Therefore, and on the contrary of buyers who would acquire the home with a loan, there will be no loan and appraisal contingency neither there will be a condition of the property contingency if the sellers of the new house already completed the inspections for their home.

 Lastly, the home sale contingency might be a good thing for sellers which property has been on the market for a while.
-An offer with a COP is still a contract which will give the sellers another chance to sell their property to ready, able and willing buyers.
+An offer with a COP is still a contract that will give the sellers another chance to sell their property to ready, able, and willing buyers.

 Hope this helps.
-If you are in need a proactive and experienced agent to help you navigate this type of transactions simply contact me.
+If you are in need a proactive and experienced agent to help you navigate this type of transaction simply contact me.